 But this analysis leaves out one particularly important factor—the critics who paid attention to Steppenwolf when they were in the church basement, Christiansen included.

-Curious about the tales of opportunities in Chicago, young theater people in the United States and abroad have migrated to the city, plunging into the stream of activity with the eagerness of those to the city born.
-They learn that the city’s newspaper reviewers will pay attention to productions in the smallest theaters, and they discover that Chicago audiences... are open to new work and new players.
+Curious about the tales of opportunities in Chicago, young theatre people in the United States and abroad have migrated to the city, plunging into the stream of activity with the eagerness of those to the city born.
+They learn that the city’s newspaper reviewers will pay attention to productions in the smallest theatres, and they discover that Chicago audiences... are open to new work and new players.

 Brett Neveu, a playwright of international reputation who found an artistic home in Chicago, attests to this, recalling (as quoted in A Theater of Our Own):

 … playwrights I knew, like my friend Rebecca Gilman, kept telling me to come to Chicago.
 “You can get produced here,” they said.
 “You’ll get reviewed here.”
 That sounded good, and we moved to Chicago.